-Modern organizations rely heavily on data to guide decisions, improve customer experiences, and optimize operations.
+Modern businesses rely heavily on data to guide decisions, improve customer experiences, and optimize operations.
 However, the value of information ultimately depends on how easily it can move across systems, departments, and business processes.

 These isolated repositories, commonly known as data silos, prevent departments from accessing shared information.
 As businesses adopt more business oversight tools, disconnected systems can gradually form across marketing, finance, operations, and other teams.